 - Meet tons of other smart, interesting people!
 Check out presentations at monthly Pecha Kucha and Clambake get-togethers.

 - Looking for more experience and inspiration?
-Participate in the annual Business Innovation Factory summit and A Better World by Design conference.
+Participate in the annual Business Innovation Factory summit.

 - For information about business loans, microloans, incentives, and relocation assistance, contact the Providence Department of Economic Development.